-An integral and growing part of the College's outreach mission are those activities termed "professional and continuing education" specifically, learning opportunities providing workforce preparation, employee training or re-training, business support, and life-long learning.
-These educational activities are offered through the Outreach Department and may be organized under varying instructional formats -- workshops, seminars, conferences, institutes, symposia, colloquia, short courses, etc.; however, they are aligned in their focus on imparting information to community members, employers, employees, and other groups in a high-quality, results-oriented manner.
+An integral and growing part of the College's outreach mission are those activities termed "professional and continuing education" and "community enrichment," specifically, learning opportunities providing workforce preparation, employee training or re-training, business support, and life-long learning.
+These educational activities are offered through the Outreach Department, part of the Community Relations Division, and may be organized under varying instructional formats-workshops, seminars, conferences, institutes, symposia, colloquia, short courses, etc.; however, they are aligned in their focus on imparting information to community members, employers, employees, and other groups in a high-quality, results-oriented manner.
 These activities are a major component of the workforce development mission extending the College's resources throughout the community.

-The Outreach Department offers credit and non-credit bearing Professional and Continuing Education courses.
-A variety of non-credit courses and certification programs numbered (094) are offered both on campus and online.
+The Outreach Department offers credit and non-credit bearing courses.
+A variety of non-credit courses and certification programs numbered (094) are offered on and off campus as well as online.
 Credit-bearing courses numbered (194) serve as general electives for Associate of Arts or Science degrees at the college and provide excellent professional development opportunities for teachers requiring recertification with the state.